Peaceholic/Reflector_revised/README.md

 # reflector-unity
-Android Shoot & Reflecting arcade game for 2018-1 Line Plus game making contest.
+This is codes for Android Shoot & Reflecting arcade game, "Reflector".
+Reflector is submitted to 2018-1 Line Plus game making contest.